Music Gateway logo

 “I’m here to crack the pavement and break new ground, sonically”.

-It’s not unusually for music that focusses on sonics to be in a large part lyric-free.
-DJs love sonically pleasing sounds – here’s an example from Martin Garrix set at the Ultra Music Festival last year.
+It’s not unusual for music that focuses on sonics to be, in a large part, lyric-free.
+DJs love pleasing sounds – here’s an example from Martin Garrix’s set at the Ultra Music Festival last year.

 More sonic music on YouTube